SOP & LOR

 As a result, getting a Letter of Recommendation from your professor, or prior employer with conviction, displaying your worth in your previous employment, and the hard work you've placed in it, and effectively defending yourself in a few hundred words are vital.
 The more time you spend today preparing your Letter of Recommendation before having it written down by your recommender, the less likely you will have problems later and the less likely you will have to rush.
 So be motivated and keep writing!

-Frequently Asked Questions About LOR's
+Frequently Asked Questions About Letter of Recommendations Format & Samples

 What are the most important things to look for in a letter of recommendation?